edilsonmatola/habitual-ecommerce-app-getx/README.md

 ## **Contributing**

 Contributions to the app are welcome!
-If you'd like to contribute, please take a moment to review the **`CONTRIBUTING`** guideline.
+If you'd like to contribute, please take a moment to review the **[CONTRIBUTING](./CONTRIBUTING.md)** guideline.
 This file outlines the guidelines and processes for contributing to Habitual.

-If you have any questions or concerns about the contributing process, please don't hesitate to reach me out (here)[issues].
+If you have any questions or concerns about the contributing process, please don't hesitate to reach me out [here](https://github.com/edilsonmatola/habitual-ecommerce-getx/issues).
 I'm always happy to help new contributors get up to speed.

 # **License**

 This project is licensed under the **MIT License**.
-See the **LICENSE** file for details.
+See the **[LICENSE](./LICENSE)** file for details.